towbi/towbi.github.io/_posts/2015-07-26-ready-player-one-references.md

 ## Other existing lists

 I began this list without checking the internet for existing lists (I was offline on vacation).
-When I finally did, I found a impressivley thorough list on [shmoop](http://www.shmoop.com/ready-player-one/allusions.html).
+When I finally did, I found a impressively thorough list on [shmoop](http://www.shmoop.com/ready-player-one/allusions.html).
 That list, however, contains some types of pop cultural references like clothing, food, etc. and thus is outside the scope of the list I intended.